Prag8855/aab/content/guides/moving-out.md

 **[Übergabeprotokoll template](https://www.immobilienscout24.de/content/dam/is24/umzug/dokumente/IS24-wohnungsuebergabeprotokoll2.pdf)** - ImmobilenScout24

 **Always make a handover document.**[^43] If your landlord repairs something that is not in this document, you don't have to pay for it.
-If it's not in the *Übergabeprotokoll*, it's not your problem.[^44]
+If it's not in the *Übergabeprotokoll*, it's not your problem.[^44] It helps you [get your deposit back](/guides/mietkaution#when-do-i-get-my-kaution-back) faster.

 ## Move your things